puppetlabs/puppetlabs-stdlib/REFERENCE.md

   $array[1, -2] # all but the first and last element
   ```

-Returns: `Array` The given array, now missing the target value
+Returns: `Array` The given array, now missing the tar

 ### delete_regex